maniksood/Angular-Node-Express-Typescript/README.md

 ### Coming Soon

+- [ ] Adding sequelize support
-- [ ] postgres, mysql, mssql support using sequelize
+- [ ] postgres, mysql, mssql support using sequelize.
+- [ ] Script for creating models and migrations to generate new tables in the database using sequelize.
-- [ ] Models sync script to generate all the sequelize models to interact with the database
+- [ ] Models sync script to generate all the database tables as sequelize models to interact with the database.
-- [ ] Script for creating models and migrations to generate new tables in the database.
 - [ ] MongoDB support
 - [ ] Many More ....